codeforamerica/ReqCheck/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under Code for America's copyright.
+Please see the [License file](LICENSE.md)

 ## Acknowledgments